 Advanced config

 Databasus runs with sensible defaults out of the box — a standard single-container install needs no configuration at all.
-Every variable on this page is optional.
-The most of these variables are used for cloud.
-As Databasus is fully open source, anyone can use these variables as well despite they are not needed in 99% of production setups
+Every variable on this page is optional and not needed in 99% of production setups

 OAuth